mcuntz/partialwrap/docs/source/userguide.rst

    x0  = [0.1, 0.2]
    res = opt.minimize(rastrigin_wrap, x0, method='BFGS')

-:func:`partialwrap.standard_parameter_writer` is another convenience function that writes one parameter per line in a file without a header.
-The function :func:`partialwrap.standard_output_reader` simply reads one value from a file without a header.
+:func:`~partialwrap.std_io.standard_parameter_writer` is another convenience function that writes one parameter per line in a file without a header.
+The function :func:`~partialwrap.std_io.standard_output_reader` simply reads one value from a file without a header.
 The empty dictionary at the end of the partial statement is explained below.

 Here I changed from the Differential Evolution algorithm to the quasi-Newton method of Broyden,